Pup Academy Season 3 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 The series’ main character is Charlie.
 He wants to instruct and educate young pups on how to develop into mature adult canines.

-Then he instructs his grandson to assist him with his job and to make care of the three pups that he is responsible for raising.
-His monikers were Spark, Whiz, then Corazon.
+Then he instructs his grandson to assist him with his job and to take care of the three pups that he is responsible for raising.
+His monikers were Spark, Whiz, et Corazon.

-Dogs are more dedicated and loyal towards their owners than humans are, and they are going to remain there for you when nobody else would, as has been repeatedly shown.
+Dogs are more dedicated and loyal with their owners than humans are, and they remain in order whenever no one else would, as has been repeatedly shown.

 However, this bond was deteriorating, and Charlie was eager to restore it, which is why he began this project.